-Turns out there are some optimizations you can do when compiling Python 3.5 and 3.6 that give you some significant speed improvements without any real downside.
+Turns out there are some optimizations you can do when compiling Python 3.6 and Python 3.7 that give you some significant speed improvements without any real downside.

 We've paired with with Google's base Debian image that rips out systemd and all it's dependencies, which you weren't going to be using in a Docker container anyway, which yields a MUCH smaller image.